Locally compact Hecke pairs: Unimodularity and relative unimodularity

 In \cite{neu}, B. H. Neumann determined the class of all finitely generated groups all whose subgroups are nearly normal, see also Theorem 2.8 of \cite{s2} for a summary.
 Also, in Example 2.10 of \cite{s2}, we explained a method to construct nearly normal subgroups of free product of two discrete groups.
 In its simplest form, it is based on the fact that every finite subgroup of a finitely generated group gives rise to a nearly normal subgroup of a finitely generated free group.

 The above discussion suggests a similar study of the unimodularity of locally compact groups.
-Regarding Assumption \ref{assume:H-unimod}, for a given non-discrete Hecke pair $\gh$, we are interested in cases where both $G$ and $H$ are unimodular. \begin{remark} Besides Corollary \ref{cor:LCG-unimod1} and elementary cases where $H$ is either a discrete, normal, or compact subgroup of a unimodular group $G$, see Corollary 1.5.4(a) of \cite{dit-ech} and Corollary 2.8 of \cite{folland-ha}, we have the simultaneous unimodularity of $G$ and $H$ in the following cases: \begin{itemize} \item[(i)] When $H$ is a lattice in $G$.
+Regarding Assumption \ref{assume:H-unimod}, for a given non-discrete Hecke pair $\gh$, we are interested in cases where both $G$ and $H$ are unimodular. \begin{remark} Besides Corollary \ref{cor:LCG-unimod1} and elementary cases where $H$ is either a discrete, normal, or compact subgroup of a unimodular group $G$, see Corollary 1.5.5 of \cite{dit-ech} and Proposition 2.27 and Corollary 2.28 of \cite{folland-ha}, we have the simultaneous unimodularity of $G$ and $H$ in the following cases: \begin{itemize} \item[(i)] When $H$ is a lattice in $G$.
 A discrete subgroup $H$ of a locally compact group $G$ is called a {\it lattice in $G$} if the homogeneous space $\hg$ has a $G$-invariant Radon measure $\nu$ such that $\nu(\hg)<\infty$.
 In this case, by Theorem 9.1.6 of \cite{dit-ech}, $G$ is unimodular too. \item [(ii)] When $H$ is a unimodular and cocompact subgroup of a locally compact group $G$.
-In this case, by Proposition 9.1.2 of \cite{dit-ech}, $G$ is unimodular too.
-In fact the same conclusion is valid even when $\hg$ has a finite relatively invariant measure.
-A measure $\nu$ on $\hg$ is called {\it relatively invariant} if there exists a function $\chi:G\to ]0,\infty[$ such that $\nu(Eg)=\chi(g)\nu(E)$ for all $g\in G$ and for all measurable subsets $E\subseteq \hg$.
-In this case the function $\chi$ is a continuous homomorphism from $G$ into $\r^+$ and is called the {\it character of $\nu$}.
-When $H$ is unimodular, there is a relatively invariant measure on $\hg$, which is unique up to a positive multiple, and moreover, if $\nu(\hg)<\infty$, then $G$ is unimodular too, see Corollary B.1.8 of \cite{BHV}. \item [(iii)] When $G$ is unimodular and $H$ is a nearly normal subgroup of $G$.
-Let $N$ be a normal subgroup of $G$ commensurable with $H$.
-If $N$ is not closed replace it with its closure, which is still commensurable with $H$.
+In this case, by Proposition 9.1.2 of \cite{dit-ech}, $G$ is unimodular too. \item [(iii)] When $G$ is unimodular and $H$ is a nearly normal closed subgroup of $G$.
+Let $N$ be a normal subgroup of $G$ commensurable with $H$, which is also closed.
 Then the statement follows from Lemma \ref{lem:unimodcomm} below. \end{itemize} \end{remark}

 \begin{lemma} Let $H$ and $K$ be two commensurable closed subgroups of a locally compact group $G$.
 Then $H$ is unimodular if and only if $K$ is unimodular. \end{lemma} \begin{proof} Without loss of generality, we can assume that $K$ is a finite index subgroup of $H$.
 By replacing $K$ with $N:=\bigcap_{h\in H} hKh\inv $, we can even assume $K$ is normal.
-Then the statement follows from Remark \ref{rem:unimod}(ii). \end{proof}
+Then the statement follows from Proposition 9.1.2 and Corollary 1.5.5 of \cite{dit-ech}. \end{proof}